thenaesh/CompClubConstitution/eso.md

     * 1.7.2\.
 To invalidate any vote that does not conform to the specifications as dictated by the ESO and/or the Election Committee.
 * 1.8\.
 The Election Committee shall announce the following seats to be filled 3 days before the commencement of the Nomination Period:
     * 1.8.1\.
 President, Vice-President (External Relations), Vice-President (Operations & Projects), Vice-President (Human Resource & Development), General Secretary, Finance Secretary
     * 1.8.2\.
-All other elected appointments as specified in Article IV.2 of the Constitution
+All other elected appointments as specified in the Constitution
 * 1.9\.
 No member of the Election Committee for a particular election shall also be a nominee in the same election.
 * 1.10\.
 A decision shall be considered to have been made by the Election Committee if and only if said decision has been made by a majority vote among members of the Election Committee.